WilliamBonvini/williamsblog/content/project/sydraw/index.md

 ### High level overview

-Sydraw (Synthetic Data Library) is a python library that helps you create synthetic 2D point clouds for single/multi-model single/multi-class tasks.
+Sydraw is a python library that helps you create synthetic 2D point clouds for single/multi-model single/multi-class tasks.
 Check out the links above for a comprehensive overview of its functionalities.

 ![](imgs/syndalib.png)